-Currently enrolled Penn State students have access to free online video tutorials at linkedinlearning.psu.edu, and "Excel 2016 Essential Training" is one of many modules available.
-Linkedinlearning.psu.edu also includes tutorials on Illustrator, Dreamweaver, Photoshop, Access, PowerPoint, and more.
+Currently enrolled Penn State students have access to free online video tutorials at linkedinlearning.psu.edu, and Excel resources are available.
+Linkedinlearning.psu.edu also includes tutorials on Zoom, Illustrator, Photoshop, Access, PowerPoint, and more.

 Penn State IT (Information Technology) provides chat, phone, and email support 24/7.
 Penn State recommends that you own a laptop that meets or exceeds the minimum technical specifications.
 Visit Basic Recommended Specifications for information regarding computer purchases.
 At Penn State IT Learning and Development, students may search for technology training solutions that best meet their needs.